Self Financial logo

 The core product is the Credit Builder Account, a financial instrument that functions as both a forced savings plan and an installment loan.
 When a customer opens an account, their monthly payments are deposited into a certificate of deposit (CD) held at a partner bank.
 At the end of the 24-month term, the customer receives those savings back, minus interest and fees already deducted.
 Throughout the process, Self reports every on-time payment to Experian, Equifax, and TransUnion, creating a documented history of responsible credit behavior.
 Four payment tiers are available ranging from $25 to $150 per month, all carrying a nonrefundable $9 administrative fee and APRs between 15.51% and 15.92%.

 Self distinguishes itself through several features that add meaningful value beyond the core loan product.
-Free rent reporting to all three bureaus — a premium service that most competitors charge for — is included at no cost.
+Free rent reporting to all three bureaus — a premium service that most competitors charge for — is included with no listed cost.
 Customers who have made at least three on-time payments and accumulated $100 in savings qualify for the Secured Self Visa Credit Card with no hard credit check and no annual fee in the first year.
 The company also offers Self Cash, a small-dollar cash advance up to $300 with no interest or late fees, and an optional $6.95/month plan that bundles utility and cell phone bill reporting with up to $1 million in identity theft insurance.
 In-app credit score tracking via VantageScore 3.0 is included for all customers, and Self reports a company-wide average score increase of 47 points.

 The primary trade-off with Self is the cost structure: customers pay interest and fees on money they have already deposited, effectively paying between $80 and $538 over the loan term as the price of building credit history.
-The $9 admin fee is nonrefundable, and there is no money-back guarantee or penalty-free trial period.
+The $9 admin fee is nonrefundable, and there is no listed refund term or penalty-free trial period.
 Critically, Self is not a credit repair service — it cannot dispute inaccurate items, send goodwill or cease-and-desist letters, or negotiate with creditors on a customer's behalf.
 The BBB record is mixed, with some sources citing an F rating and unaccredited status alongside complaints about customer service responsiveness.
 Self is best suited for thin-credit consumers willing to treat the interest cost as the price of building a clean installment loan history from scratch.

 Services & Features